Home>Living>Disability & Accessibility

 • Third year abroad: Sciences Po will help you organise your study abroad and may provide a mobility grant.

-• ENA competitive examination: to qualify for extra time or accommodations to sit the exams, you must have officially recognised disability status (RQTH).
+• INSP competitive examination: to qualify for extra time or accommodations to sit the exams, you must have officially recognised disability status (RQTH).
 Careful!
 The request for disability status must be made to the MDPH (Maison Départementale des Personnes Handicapées) at least six to eight months before the exams.

 This web serie entitled "I learn with the right approach (fr.)" is designed to support your skills development in learning methods or strategies.
 Thanks to a better knowledge of your brain's functionning and your specific way to learn, you will be able to overcome difficulties that every student faces.